Blayr Barton

 2024 Champion

-"From a season ending injury last spring, to claiming the North America Pro Junior Regional Victory, Blayr Barton is back and has his ambitions set higher for 2024/2024."
+"From a season ending injury last spring, to claiming the North America Pro Junior Regional Victory, Blayr Barton is back and has his ambitions set higher for 2024/2024."-WSL

 BTMI Live Like Zander Junior Pro